 Review case scenarios.

-A large portion of ACLS Certification course will cover a few select cases that you will likely encounter at some point in your career.
+A large portion of our ACLS Certification course will cover a few select cases that you will likely encounter at some point in your career.
 The information and procedures are the product of continuous research, testing, and analysis resulting in periodic updates expected to improve the effectiveness of ACLS given changes in medical technology.
 In addition to having the ability to recognize the signs and symptoms present for a specific situation, understanding treatment procedures is critical.
 There is no way to study only the particular scenarios that will be on your exam, so it is important to review several case scenarios in order to be comfortable addressing various situations.

 Memorize the algorithms.

 A large portion of your ACLS exam prep will be spent studying the different algorithms associated with the course.
 The algorithms you will learn are simply a flowchart of procedures to follow in order to treat specific situations.
-ACLS exams aside, knowing the algorithms can be the difference between life and death; so knowing these inside and out is mandatory.
+ACLS exams aside, knowing these algorithms can be the difference between life and death; so knowing them inside and out is mandatory.
 How you learn them is up to you.
 Everyone has a different learning style and preference, so play to your advantage and choose a method that works best for you.